Current Meeting

 Itinerary Planner, Mobile App, and Meeting Program

-An itinerary planner and mobile app will be available for Acoustics 2023 Sydney meeting.
+The meeting’s mobile app will be available in November.
 A printed program will not be issued.
 Abstracts will be published on the ASA webpage in April.
+The Itinerary Planner is now available at the link above.

 PROCEEDINGS OF MEETINGS ON ACOUSTICS (POMA)